cbe453/arc-plato-shell/_episodes/00-hpc-intro.md

 * **Convenience.** Maybe your calculations just take a long time to run or are otherwise inconvenient to run on your personal computer.
 There's no need to tie up your own computer for hours when you can use someone else's instead.

+Using a cluster can also have disadvantages, which we can touch on later...

 This is how a large-scale compute system like a cluster can help solve problems like those listed at the start of the lesson.